josephsalmon/OrganizationFiles/guidelines/README.md

 # Deadline management

 You will have deadlines and you should anticipate them.
-Deadlines for NeurIPS, ICML, AISTATS, ISBI, IPMI, OHBM or any other conference are known months in advance.
+Deadlines for NeurIPS, ICML, AISTATS, etc. or any other conference are known months in advance.
 So when submitting to a conference do not wait till the last minute to share the paper with me.
 It is likely that more than one paper is in the loop and I need many hours to help with writing and figure improvements.
 You are expected to send me one week before the deadline a full paper that can be realistically improved within one week.
 Of course, you are welcome to share the figures and results earlier than one week before the deadline.

 # Difficulties?